Ghostwriter Allen R. Kates, MFAW

 Background

-And I feel that my life has prepared me for ghostwriting memoirs, life stories, autobiographies, family histories, biographies, self-help, current affairs, psychology, sociology and history books as these forms require, in addition to exceptional writing skills, a background rich in diverse experiences, travel in other lands, sharing food and ideas with people of different cultures, jobs, traditions, and beliefs.
+And I feel that my life has prepared me for ghostwriting memoirs, life stories, family histories, autobiographies, biographies, self-help, current affairs, psychology, sociology and history books as these forms require, in addition to exceptional writing skills, a background rich in diverse experiences, travel in other lands, sharing food and ideas with people of different cultures, jobs, traditions, and beliefs.

 The following biographical sketch may be more than you wish to read, but if we are to work together on your story, and I am to dig into the details of your life, I think you need to know as much about me as possible.